omidfarhang/omid.dev/content/posts/2011-11-18-i-realized-some-of-the-my-thoughts-regarding-life.en.md

 **Don't waste your time, Some people will never understand:** You cannot change some people, so don't get mad at them if they don't understand, It can be even a physical problem or&#8230;

-**Religion, politic, waste of time:** Yeah, both of them are waste of time, so let me make it easy for you, religion is &#8220;Don't Lie, Don't Steal, Be Kind, Respect Humanity, Don't be Lazy in your Life&#8221; and Politic is something you never can change and inspecting that until will give you reason to become sad, so if you dislike politic of where you live, move!.
+**Religion, politic, waste of time:** Yeah, both of them are waste of time, so let me make it easy for you, religion is “Don't Lie, Don't Steal, Be Kind, Respect Humanity, Don't be Lazy in your Life” and Politic is something you never can change and inspecting that until will give you reason to become sad, so if you dislike politic of where you live, move!.

 {{< youtube 96Zc-jYYRxU >}}